bebump/pyziggy/README.md

 ## A full example

-Our complete home automation project is available at https://github.com/bebump/pyziggy-example.
+A complete automation project running in our home is available at <https://github.com/bebump/pyziggy-example>.

 ## Recipes